Robustness through Data Augmentation Loss Consistency

-In this paper, we proposed a simple yet effective consistency regularization technique, called data augmented invariant regularization (DAIR).
+In this paper, we proposed a simple yet effective consistency regularization technique, called data augmented loss invariant regularization (DAIR).
 DAIR is applicable when data augmentation is used to promote performance invariance across pairs of original and augmented samples, and it enforces the loss to be similar on the original and the augmented samples.
-We also provided motivation and justification for DAIR, and particularly showed that it can recover the optimal solution in a certain regression task where data augmentation alone is insufficient.
-We also compared DAIR with other consistency regularizers on several problems and showed that existing consistency regularization techniques cannot handle covariant data augmentation.
+We provided motivation and justification for DAIR, and particularly showed that it can recover the optimal solution in a certain regression task where data augmentation alone is insufficient.
+We also compared DAIR with other consistency regularizers and showed that existing consistency regularization techniques cannot handle covariant data augmentation.
 On the other hand, DAIR is broadly applicable to tasks involving invariant/covariant data augmentation.
-We empirically evaluated DAIR in four real-world machine learning tasks, namely robust regression, invariant visual question answering, training robust deep neural networks, and task-oriented dialog modeling.
-Our experiments demonstrated a major benefit of DAIR as some other consistency regularizers cannot be applied broadly.
+We empirically evaluated DAIR in five real-world machine learning tasks, namely task-oriented dialog modeling, visual question answering, robust regression, robust classification against adversarial attacks, and ImageNet-9 background challenge.
+Our experiments confirmed a major benefit of DAIR as some other consistency regularizers cannot be applied broadly.
 Empirically, DAIR set new state-of-the-art results in dialog state tracking and VQA benchmarks which involved covariant data augmentation, and provided competitive results in all other benchmarks.
 This demonstrated the effectiveness of DAIR despite its simplicity.

 Several problems remain open for future research: An in-depth theoretical understanding of the properties of DAIR that lead to its superior empirical performance on broad applications is an important open question.
 Further, automated hyperparameter tuning techniques for the strength of the regularizer is another avenue for future research.
 Finally, a discussion on limitations and broader impact appears in \Cref{app:BI}.